natebarksdale/natebarksdale.github.io/src/content/blog/2009-02-02-suggesting-unsuggestions.md

 description: An exploration of the value of seeking out diverse reading experiences rather than sticking to familiar genres and preferences.
 emoji: 📚
 tags:
-  - 📖 Books
-  - 🔄 Serendipity
+  - 🌀 Complexity
-  - 🌍 Diversity
+  - 🌍 Culture
+  - ⚙️ Technology
+  - 📝 Writing
+  - 🤔 Curiosity
 haiku: |
   Read beyond your scope,
   Find joy in the unknown paths,